xapax/security/persistence.md

 You can setuid on an editor.
 So if you can easily enter as a www-data, you can easily escalate to root through the editor.

 With `vi` it is extremly easy.
-You just run `:!shell`, and it gives you a shell.
+You just run `:shell`, and it gives you a shell.

 ```
 # Make root the owner of the file